 Instantly recognisable, this very 1980s design wouldn’t have looked out of place on a Formula 1 grid of the day, clearly taking inspiration from the likes of Keke Rosberg.

 Crompton debuted it early in his career and retained it throughout; not even the colours changed as he moved from team to team, including both the factory Holden and Ford squads!

-It recently made a surprise return to the racetrack with Crompton for his laps in Walkinshaw Andretti United’s spare Commodore at Sandown.
+It made a surprise return to the racetrack in early 2021 with Crompton for his laps in Walkinshaw Andretti United’s spare Commodore at Sandown.